Pop2Piano : Pop Audio-based Piano Cover Generation: Model

 Pop2Piano uses a log-Mel spectrogram of pop audio as an encoder input.
 The sampling rate is 22050, the window size is 4096, and the hop size is 1024.
 In addition, the arranger token, which indicates who arranged the target piano cover, is embedded and appended before the first frame of the spectrogram.
 Each step of the decoder output is chosen from the following types of tokens:

 \begin{description} \item[Note Pitch] [128 values] Indicates a pitch event for one of the MIDI pitches.
-But only the 88 pitches corresponding to piano keys are actually used. \item[Note On/Off] [2 values] Determines whether previous Note Pitch events are interpreted as note-on or note-off. \item[Beat Shift] [100 values] Indicates the relative time shift within the segment quantized into 8th-note beats(half-beats).
+But only the 88 pitches corresponding to piano keys are actually used. \item[Note On/Off] [2 values] Determines whether previous Note Pitch events are interpreted as note-on or note-off. \item[Beat Shift] [100 values] Indicates the relative time shift within the segment quantized into 8th-note beats.
 It will apply to all subsequent note-related events until the next Beat Shift event.
 We define the vocabulary with Beat Shifts up to 50 beats, but because time resets for each segment, In practice we use only about 10 events of this type. \item[EOS, PAD] [2 values] Indicates the end of the sequence and the padding of the sequence. \end{description}

-This dictionary is inspired by \cite{hawthorne2021sequence, gardner2021mt3}.
+The idea for this dictionary was taken from Transformer-based AMT studies \cite{hawthorne2021sequence, gardner2021mt3}.
 For a detailed example of this token's interpretation, See \figref{fig:midi_like}.
 For each input, the model autoregressively generates outputs until an EOS token is generated in the decoder.
 To generate a piano cover of pop audio of arbitrary length, in the inference stage, the audio is sequentially cropped by 4 beats and used as input to the model, then generated tokens (except for EOS) are concatenated.
 After that, the relative beats of the generated tokens are converted into absolute time using the absolute time information of the beat extracted from the original song and then converted into a standard MIDI file.